 Hazmat removal workers learn on the job.

 Hazmat removal workers receive training on the job.
-Training generally includes a combination of classroom instruction and fieldwork.
-In the classroom, they learn safety procedures and the proper use of personal protective equipment.
-Onsite, they learn about equipment and chemicals, and are supervised by an experienced worker.
+Training generally includes a combination of technical instruction and fieldwork.
+For technical training, they learn safety procedures and the proper use of personal protective equipment.
+Onsite, they learn about equipment and chemicals and are supervised by an experienced worker.